Taxi Cab Accident Lawyers Serving People Injured in Chicago, Illinois

 Also, rideshare programs, including Uber, Lyft, and others, must carry a liability insurance policy obtained through a reputable insurance company to cover severe injuries and wrongful death.
 Rideshare companies operate differently than companies in that no taxi medallions are required.

 Establishing Liability in a Chicago Cab Accident

-Unfortunately, although all taxicabs must have insurance to cover their passengers in the case of an accident, getting paid for a crash is another matter.
-There have been many cases of taxicab companies trying to put all responsibility for accidents on the driver, instead of owning up to covering the accident costs under the broader scope of the company insurance.
+Unfortunately, although all taxicabs must have insurance to cover their passengers in accident cases, getting paid for a crash is another matter.
+There have been many injury cases where taxi cab companies try to divert all responsibility for accidents on the driver, instead of owning up to covering the accident costs under the broad scope of the company insurance.

-Due to the complexity that is often involved in taxicab accident liability, victims of these accidents need to have a team of seasoned legal advocates fighting for their rights.
+Victims of these accidents need seasoned legal advocates fighting for their rights due to the complexity often involved in taxicab accident liability claims.
 Leave the negotiating to an experienced Chicago personal injury lawyer that can work to get you the best financial recovery from those who are responsible.

 The expert personal injury attorneys at Rosenfeld Injury Lawyers LLC understand the laws concerning taxi cab accident in Chicago.
 Call our car accident attorneys today at (888) 424-5757 and provide contact information to schedule a free consultation.

 Our car accident lawyers have years of experience fighting aggressively for our clients' rights and will fight for your right for maximum compensation for your injuries or loss.

 All discussions with our law firm remain confidential through an attorney-client relationship.
 Please do not send sensitive information to our law office through voicemail, email, or text message.